This article is based on concepts from The Photography Action Cards if you want to dig deeper for further training.

 For Further Training, Deal Ending Soon:

 With summer here and readers looking for more photography practice near home, we were able to get another huge markdown on the popular Photo Action Cards – which includes a card specifically on dynamic lines.
 Expand your photography skills with 65 printable project sheets that will give you over 200 photography assignments, covering everything you can imagine.
-They are currently 88% off until the end of the month, August 31, if you want to try them out.
+They are currently 88% off if you want to try them out.

 These Action Cards discuss a photographic topic, provide you with suggested considerations, and give you specific photographic assignments.
 They’ll kick you out of the “nest” to go have a personal discovery experience all on your own.
 P.S. try the coupon code picturecorrect at checkout for even more of a discount which ends soon.